MAS-UniGe/SmartFarmJADE/README.md

-if not already present, be sure to have the libraries:
+if not already present, be sure to have the libraries in your libs/ folder:

 - elki-bundle-0.8.0.jar
 - jade.jar